I’m Dan Addy, CEO and Chief Headhunter at DTT Search.

 My recruitment career began specialising in recruiting Software Engineers for SME’s in the North of England, working for Elan IT - still one of the worlds largest IT Recruitment companies.
 I had an amazing time working for Elan and to this day, I have never worked for a better boss.

-After a few 6 or 7 years I became a little disenfranchised with the recruitment business and the way I was been treated by both my employer (not Elan) at the time and my clients.
+After 6 or 7 years I became a little disenfranchised with the recruitment business and the way I was been treated by both my employer (not Elan) at the time and my clients.
 Looking back, it was clear to me that there was a major disconnect with the way I was being asked to run my team and business unit, versus what I knew should be happening.
 My team and I were being held up as some sort of demigods within our business as we were filling one vacancy for every two we took on, but to me it didn’t seem right - To me, that meant that we were failing 50% of the time and I had a real tough time (1) Looking myself in the mirror and (2) telling my clients that I couldn’t help them all the time.

 So after a while, I decided that it was time for a drastic change.
 I went to work for one of my large tech clients as an Internal Recruitment Manager for a 12 month contract.

 In our industry Internal Recruitment is seen as the graveyard of all great agency recruiters - I could hear the cackling voices of my old colleagues… “His arse has fallen out”, “He’s spent”, “whatever happened to him?”.
-This concept is a complete fallacy by the way, I found this out myself spending several years working for brands like Vodafone and Microsoft on global search projects.
+This concept is a complete fallacy by the way, I found this out myself having spent several years working for brands like Vodafone and Microsoft on global search projects.
 I actually began to realise that there was now a way that I could begin to work with people in a way that made sense for all parties!
 Some guys are happy generating a great fee income and basing their KPI’s around failure - I’m not and I refuse to compromise on this.

 I’m resolute in my focus on helping people to really understand how they can develop their business and in turn their own career, by surrounding themselves with the right people.
 Every successful senior manager understands this acutely, I believe it is my job to support them in realising that endeavour.

-In December 2015, with 13 years experience in Technology, Media and Telecommunications Recruitment I decided to go it completely on my own and incorporate what was then DanTech Talent Ltd (Now Trading as DTT Search) - I felt that it was the only way that I could build the business and life my young family deserve and genuinely the only way that I could rekindle my passion for the industry
+In December 2015, with 13 years experience in Technology, Media and Entertainment Recruitment I decided to go it completely on my own and incorporate what was then DanTech Talent Ltd (Now Trading as DTT Search) - I felt that it was the only way that I could build the business and life my young family deserve and genuinely the only way that I could rekindle my passion for the industry

 Almost 3 years later, here I am penning this story and finding some